thepracticaldeveloper/practical-architecture/README.md

 **You shouldn't hide in a corner and write all this by yourself.**

+## Exporting to HTML

+This repository contains a script to generate a single HTML version of the Guide.
+You can use this script manually or include it as part of an automated process.
+A good practice is to use it from a pipeline to publish a new version of this guide every time you merge a work-in-progress documentation branch into master.

+The script requires that you have installed [Pandoc](https://pandoc.org/installing.html).

 ## Feedback

 Please send me any feedback or question you may have by opening an Issue in this repository.